 Intuit, Inc.

-If an Intuit employee participates in a fundraising event, such as a walk, run, bike ride, etc., Intuit will match all of the money they raise, with a maximum $5,000 match per employee per year.
+If an Intuit employee participates in a fundraising event, such as a walk, run, bike ride, etc., Intuit will match the money they raise, up to a maximum of $5,000 match per employee per year.

 These are just a few of the many companies that offer fundraising event matching gift programs.
-There are more than you think!
+Talk about these programs with your supporters to make the most of your fundraising events.

 3. Corporate Volunteer Matches